Welcome Iron Beta 00 Testers!

 - To quit Iron, type Alt+X or Alt+F4.

 - The Escape key Esc cancels most everything in Iron (including selections).
 Type Ctrl+Z to undo text and selection changes and Ctrl+Shift+Z to redo them.

 We encourage you to try out Iron’s Virtual Space Editing mode and tap into the power of column and line multi-selections.
-And for those looking for editing proficiency “outside the normal box”, Iron’s Sticky Selection mode will change the way experienced programmers manipulate their source code.
-Using Sticky Selections may take some time to get comfortable with, however we believe the benefits are well worth the effort.
+And for those looking for editing proficiency “outside the normal box”, Iron Profession mode will change the way experienced programmers manipulate their source code.
+Using Iron Pro mode and Sticky Selections may take some time to get comfortable with, however we believe the benefits are well worth the effort.

 Try things out and then tailor Iron to match your preferences.
 We offer softer transitions, experimental audio cues, animated notifications, positive feedback for all actions, clear type fonts, color and animation (flying text) and have many more 3D graphical capabilities in the works.

 Iron is a fully-functional editor that we use exclusively for our own development.
 It is easily customized (key bindings, menus, syntax highlighting, scopes and colors) and fun to use.